Self-contained relaxation-based dynamical Ising machines: V model

 To complete the proof, we must show that the binary component may change only by increasing the cut.
 We consider the case when the variation occurs at crossing $-1$.
 Let $X_p$ be the component, which is about to cross $-1$, that is $X_p = \min_m X_m$ and $\dot{X}_p < 0$.
 Expanding Eq.~\eqref{eq:mdII-eqmo-sx}, we obtain

 Hence, $\dot{X}_p < 0$ only if $F(p) > 0$ (see Eq.~\eqref{eq:NMR}) and, therefore, inverting $\sigma_p$ increases the cut.
-The same conclusion holds when crossing occurs at $1$, or when a group of spins characterized by $X_m = X^{(p)}$ crosses $-1$ or $1$. \end{proof}
+The same conclusion holds when crossing occurs at $1$, or when a group of spins characterized by $X_m = X^{(p)}$ crosses $-1$ or $1$.
+It should be noted that while the condition $F_p > 0$ has locally the same form as for the greedy search, the structure of the terminal states of the \mdII-machine is distinctly different.
+The reason is the ability of multiple spins to invert their signs in the form of the cluster crossing the $\pm1$ boundary.
+The underlying reason is that the terminal states are determined by the \emph{global} structure of $\mathbf{X}$ (see Theorem~\ref{thm:prob_improve}). \end{proof}

 This property, weak perturbations do not decrease (by the time when the terminal state is reached) the cut, is a distinguishing feature of the \mdII-machine.
 For example, the machine based on rank-2 SDP does not have this property.
 For such a machine, perturbing a binary state may lead to a reduced cut.